Yuchong-Geng/Motor-Imagery-Analysis-LSTM-CNN/README.md

 ### Preprocessing:
 This code contains a preprocessing section where dataset in .mat format is loaded into the notebook and useful information is extracted from the eeg data object.
 A detailed documentation of the data structure can be found on the paper mentioned earlier.
 ### Smooth filter:
 Before feeding the data into the network, you can choose to apply a smooth filter which avererges adjacent data points and thus can help reduce the potential noise from collection.
 The window or numnber of adjacent points can be any positive integers.
-(Use of this smooth filter may or may not improve the performacen of the nerual network, so please see this as an availble tool that is up to you to decide whether to use it)
+(Use of this smooth filter may or may not improve the performance of the nerual network, so please see this as an availble tool that is up to you to decide whether to use it)
 ### Nerual Network:
 As discussed earlier, two types of nerual networks are used in this project.
 Please feel free to play with them and here is a [documentation](https://keras.io/) for the you.